Old Man Maple

 Is pushing a hundred, we think.

-Each spring and fall, it gives its all.
+Each spring and fall, he gives his all.

 Makes emerald hall,